chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 # Synthesis findings

 Synthesis experiments have so far found the following:
-* Design converges at 400MHz 0.72V using a cutting edge TSMC process.
+* Design converges at 400MHz 0.72V using an industry standard, moderately advanced technology node as of 2023 September.
 * Design converges at 100MHz using TSMC 40nm process.

+Note: Any synthesis warnings of logic optimization must be reviewed and accounted for.

 # Netlist synthesis data